OUR WATER. TAKE IT PERSONALLY.

 Stormwater is the precipitation that falls on roofs, lawns and paved areas and is carried away by a system of stormwater pipes, culverts and ditches.
 Collectively, the draining water is called storm water runoff.

-Storm water becomes a problem with it picks up debris, chemicals, dirt, pet waste, and other pollutants as it flows into the waterbodies we use for swimming, fishing and drinking untreated.
+Storm water becomes a problem when it picks up debris, chemicals, dirt, pet waste, and other pollutants as it flows into the waterbodies we use for swimming, fishing and drinking untreated.
 Excessive debris can clog inlets, causing flooding and erosion of stream banks.

 Municipal Separate Storm Sewer System" (MS4):